Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Experiment

 \subsection{Implementation Details}

-We evaluate the proposed method on two popular hard UDA benchmarks.
-One is VisDA-2017 \cite{ref45}, which is a Synthetic-to-Real dataset that consists of 152,397 images from the synthetic domain (Sy) and 55,388 images from the real domain (Re) across 12 categories.
-The second is Office-Home \cite{ref46}, which contains 15,500 images from 65 categories in four domains: Artistic (A), Clipart (C), Product (P), and Real-world (R) images.
+We evaluate the proposed method on two challenging UDA benchmarks.
+One is VisDA-2017~\cite{ref45}, a Synthetic-to-Real dataset comprising 152,397 synthetic domain (Sy) images and 55,388 real domain (Re) images across 12 categories.
+The second is Office-Home~\cite{ref46}, which includes 15,500 images from 65 categories in four domains: Artistic (A), Clipart (C), Product (P), and RealWorld (R) images.
 For a fair comparison, We calculate accuracy following the approach described in~\cite{ref17,ref34}: 1) For the VisDA-2017~\cite{ref45}, the per-class accuracy $A_k=\frac{correct\_prediction\_of\_class\_k}{total\_sample\_of\_class\_k}$ is computed, and the overall average accuracy is given by $A=\frac{1}{K} \sum\limits_{k = 1}^{K} A_k$.
 2) For the Office-Home~\cite{ref46}, the total accuracy is calculated as: $A=\frac{correct\_prediction}{total\_sample}$.

-We use several mainstream vision transformers such as SWIM \cite{ref47} BOAT \cite{ref48} and TVT \cite{ref37} with a patch size of 16×16 as the feature extractors to evaluate the effectiveness of the proposed SAFF.
-The number of feature extractor block \(L\) in SAFF is set to 4 since both SWIN and BOAT contain four stages.
-For TVT with twelve stages, we divide its stages into four groups, corresponding to four blocks in SAFF.
-Pre-trained models are used for three backbones on all datasets for a fair comparison.
-All experiments are implemented on the PyTorch and NVIDIA Tesla K40 GPU with 12GB memory.
-The batch size of each domain is set to 18.
+We utilize several mainstream vision transformers, such as SWIN~\cite{ref47}, BOAT~\cite{ref48}, and TVT~\cite{ref37}, with a patch size of 16×16, as the feature extractors to assess the effectiveness of the proposed SSID.
+We divide the structure of the feature extractor based on the feature dimensions, with SWIN, BOAT, and TVT each consisting of four feature extraction blocks, i.e., \(L=4\).
+To ensure a fair comparison, all three backbones use pre-trained models: “SWIN-T” for SWIN and BOAT, and “ViT-B” for TVT, across all datasets.
+All experiments are conducted using PyTorch on an NVIDIA Tesla K40 GPU with 12GB memory, with a batch size of 18 for each domain.